25% or less - The job may require up to 25% travel.

 Relocation expenses reimbursed No

-All applicants must demonstrate one year (52 weeks) of SPECIALIZED EXPERIENCE equivalent to the FV-I (GS/FG-13) in the Federal government.
-SPECIALIZED EXPERIENCE is defined as experience which has equipped the applicant with the particular knowledge, skills, and abilities to successfully perform the duties of the position, and is typically in or directly related to the line of work of the position to be filled.
-To be creditable SPECIALIZED EXPERENCE must have been at least equivalent to the next lower grade in the normal line of progression for the occupation in the organization.
+Applicants must demonstrate at least one year (52 weeks) of SPECIALIZED experience equivalent to the next lower grade/pay band (FG/GS-11/FV-G) in the Federal Government or non-Federal equivalent. specialized experience is defined as the which has equipped the applicant with the particular knowledge/skills and abilities required to successfully perform the duties of the position and is typically in the directly related to the line of work of the position to be filled.

 This position has a positive education requirement: Applicants must submit a copy of their college or university transcripts(s) and certificates by the closing date of announcement to verify qualifications.
 If selected, an official transcript will be required prior to appointment.
 You may upload these documents with your application in USAJOBS or fax it to fax number provided in the announcement (please include announcement number on each page).

 Failure to do so will result in loss of consideration.

 Schools must be accredited by an accrediting institution recognized by the U.S. Department of Education.
 Accreditation may be verified at the following website: www.ed.gov/admins/finaid/accred/index.html.

 Foreign education must be evaluated by a private professional organization specializing in interpretation of foreign education credentials or an accredited U.S. educational institution in terms of equivalence to a degree acquired at an American college or university.
 A copy of the evaluation results must be included, otherwise your foreign education will not be considered.